barbara-benitez/barbara-benitez.github.io/index.md

 The data values are on vary different scales.
 They will need rescaling prior to running through the classification algorithms.

-## Drop the Time column from the data.
+## Drop the "Time" column from the data.
 It does not have a meaning that is easily understood from the data.